What is Brainspotting?

 The Process

-The therapist guides you to find the eye position that holds the most charge or activation related to your issue.
+The therapist guides you to find the eye position that displays an activation, to notice where in the body that is being held which is related to your issue.
 Once the brainspot is located, you maintain that gaze while processing whatever arises - emotions, sensations, memories, or insights.
 This allows the brain's natural healing capacity to engage.

 - Bilateral Sound: Calming music or sounds played through headphones to support nervous system regulation